YanisITMegastar/docs/docs/core/tutorials/library-with-visual-studio.md

    ![Visual Studio application window showing the default class library template code](./media/library-with-visual-studio/stringlibrary.png)

 1. Check to make sure that our library targets the correct version of the .NET Standard.
-Right-click on the library project in the **Solution Explorer** windows, then select **Properties**.
+Right-click on the library project in the **Solution Explorer** window, then select **Properties**.
 The **Target Framework** text box shows that we're targeting .NET Standard 2.0.

    ![Project properties for the class library](./media/library-with-visual-studio/properties.png)